How do you know you’re in a bad relationship and on the receiving end of mental abuse

 First of all, here are the most significant emotional abuse signs, because we’re certainly not just talking only about sudden changes of mood…

-When someone is emotionally abusive, they find ways to deliberately put you down in a calculated attempt to make you feel inferior.
-They habitually humiliate you by deliberately embarrassing or upsetting you.
+When someone is emotionally abusive, they find ways to deliberately put you down in a calculated attempt to make you feel inferior and control you.

 Over time, these deliberate attempts to make you feel bad or not worthy (or whatever else your abuser wants you to feel) will really start to wear you down.
 And the abuser’s aim is to undermine your confidence to such an extent that you begin to doubt yourself.

 Meanwhile, you become even more confused, fragile and defenceless against their abuse.
 And so the vicious circle continues, especially because they often intersperse their abuse with morsels of love – and maybe even apologies.

 Emotional abuse involves a lot of manipulation – sometimes subtle, sometimes overt.
 However it’s done, it’s always with one goal in mind: so that you’ll do what your abuser wants you to do.